yo-yo-yo-jbo/digital_signatures/README.md

 Remembering that $s_1 = k^{-1}(z_1 + r_1d)$, we get $(ks_1 - z_1)r^{-1} = d$ and the attacker knows the entire left-hand side.
 Ouch!
 This is not only theoretical - that attack was exactly used to [extract the Playstation 3 signing key](https://events.ccc.de/congress/2010/Fahrplan/attachments/1780_27c3_console_hacking_2010.pdf)!
 There is also a variation of `ECDSA` that generates a deterministic `k` using a schema called `HMAC-DRBG` - it basically performs an [HMAC](https://en.wikipedia.org/wiki/HMAC) calculation on the private key `d` and the hashed message `z`.
 More on that in [RFC6979](https://www.rfc-editor.org/rfc/rfc6979.html).

+## Summary
+Digital signatures are everywhere, and most notably are applied to files, messages and certficates.
+Up until this point I haven't discussed certificates in detail - I will leave that to a future blogpost that discusses [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure).
+Because they are quite versatile, I haven't discussed the serialization of them - the binary structure of digital signatures - again, in a future blogpost.
+I hope the reader appreciates the mathematical concepts behind digital signatures - they are beautiful and elegant.

+Stay tuned!

+Jonathan Bar Or